oudiglearn/olcinnovate-github/Group 1 - Collaborative Design/SYLLABUS.md

 #### Academic Integrity

 _There is not specific language for the Academic Integrity policy to be included in the syllabus.
-It is good to become familiar with the policy and describe it in your own words._ [See [http://integrity.ou.edu/faculty_guide.html](http://integrity.ou.edu/faculty_guide.html)]
+It is good to become familiar with the policy and describe it in your own words._

-Cheating is strictly prohibited at the University of Oklahoma, because it devalues the degree you are working hard to get.
-As a member of the OU community it is your responsibility to protect your educational investment by knowing and following the rules.
-For specific definitions on what constitutes cheating, review the Student’s Guide to Academic Integrity at [http://integrity.ou.edu/students_guide.html](http://integrity.ou.edu/students_guide.html)
+Cheating is strictly prohibited, because it devalues the degree you are working hard to get.
+It is your responsibility to protect your educational investment by knowing and following the rules.
+For specific definitions on what constitutes cheating, review the Student’s Guide to Academic Integrity.

 To be successful in this class, all work on exams and quizzes must be yours and yours alone.
 You may not receive outside help.
 On examinations and quizzes you will never be permitted to use your notes, textbooks, calculators, or any other study aids.
 Should you see someone else engaging in this behavior, I encourage you to report it to myself or directly to the Office of Academic Integrity Programs.
 That student is devaluing not only their degree, but yours, too.
 Be aware that it is my professional obligation to report academic misconduct, which I will not hesitate to do.
 Sanctions for academic misconduct can include expulsion from the University and an F in this course, so don’t cheat.
 It’s simply not worth it.